uptonking/note4yaoo/lib-collab-crdt-algorithms.md

   - For example, a document with an history of a million operations and finally containing a single line can have as much as 499999 tombstones.
   - Garbaging tombstones requires costly protocols in decentralized distributed systems.
 - (ii) Variable-size identifiers.
-  - This class includes for example Logoot [21].
+  - This class includes for example Logoot.
 It does not require tombstones, but its identifiers can grow unbounded.
 Consequently, although it does not require garbage protocols, its space complexity remains till now linear with the number of insert operations.
 Thus, it is possible to have only a single element in the sequence having an identifier of length 499999.
-  - Treedoc [12] uses both tombstones and variable size identifiers but relies on a complex garbage protocol when identifiers grow too much.
+  - Treedoc uses both tombstones and variable size identifiers but relies on a complex garbage protocol when identifiers grow too much.
-- ✨ In this paper, we propose a new approach, called LSEQ, that belongs to the variable-size identifiers class of sequence CRDTs.
+- 💡 In this paper, we propose a new approach, called LSEQ, that belongs to the variable-size identifiers class of sequence CRDTs.
   - LSEQ is an adaptive allocation strategy with a sub-linear upper-bound in its spatial complexity.
 - We choose Logoot (for comparison) as it delivers overall best performances for variable-size sequence CRDTs